What man actually needs is not a tensionless state, but rather the striving and struggling for some goal worthy of him. –Viktor Franklquotes

 -

-“The nearer a man comes to a calm mind, the closer he is to strength.” – Marcus Aurelius
+“The nearer a man comes to a calm mind, the closer he is to strength.” – Marcus Aureliusquotes

 Struggle can also be any act that improves who you are today over who you were yesterday.
 Struggle can be something that beautifies the world around you.
 It can be one more rep at the gym, going for a promotion at work, any hustle and grind culture.
 It can be picking up litter on your street, lending a hand to a coworker or friend, or beautifying your living space.